Overview

 - Can a screen replacement break Face ID permanently?

 - A screen replacement that disturbs the TrueDepth sensor flex cable without proper care can permanently disable Face ID.
 At iTech Repairs, we preserve and reconnect the original sensor assembly in every screen repair.
+Always choose a repairer who explicitly handles the Face ID module correctly.